-\checkmark N/A Prep Complete a combustion safety test and record the results 2.
-Verify that a ventilation plan is established 3.
-Put on all personal protection equipment (PPE) 4.
-Identify all worker and occupant safety hazards 5.
-Identify all potential durability issues 6.
-Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
-Do not complete work if a life safety hazard is identified. \checkmark N/A Inside the Living Space 7.
-Turn the HVAC fan on & feel for air flowing out of each supply with your hand.
-Note any lines not providing air.
-Turn the fan off 8.
-Remove all supply registers and return grills 9.
-Fasten all supply boots to subfloor with screws 10.
-Seal all duct inner liners to each supply boot
+✓ N/A PREP 1.
+Complete a combustion safety test and record the results.
+2. Verify that a ventilation plan is established.
+3. Put on all personal protection equipment (PPE).
+4. Identify all worker and occupant safety hazards.
+5. Identify all potential durability issues.
+Address all combustion safety, worker safety, occupant safety and durability issues prior to starting work and notify the occupant.
+Do not complete work if a life safety hazard is identified. ✓ N/A INSIDE THE LIVING SPACE 7.
+Turn the HVAC fan on and feel for air flowing out of each supply with your hand.
+Note any supply lines not providing air.
+Turn the fan off.
+8. Remove all supply registers and return grilles.
+9. Fasten all supply boots to subfloor with screws.
+10. Seal all duct inner liners to each supply boot.
+11. Seal all seams of each supply boot.